 Vendors have agreed to offer lots under the sale entry conditions as applied by the AWA.
 Click here to view

 The sale will be conducted under the usual ‘Conditions of Sale’ as applied by Ruralco and AuctionsPlus and these are available on their websites.

 Special conditions have been applied by the Australian Wagyu Association (AWA) to generate a high level of quality assurance.
-The AWA is facilitating the 5th ELITE WAGYU SALE to make available high performing Wagyu genetics to the Australian and international beef cattle industries.
+The AWA is facilitating the 6th ELITE WAGYU NATIONAL SALE to make available high performing Wagyu genetics to the Australian and international beef cattle industries.
 Click here to view the sale regulations